toliva/ConnectivityContent/apis/03-Insights/02-Sort-Rank-API-(experimental)/01-quick-start.md

 # Quick Start

-The Sort Rank API displays a hotel's average sort position on Expedia top TPIDs and Regions for the next 90 days.
+The Sort Rank API displays a hotel's average sort position for the next 90 days.
 Hoteliers can use this information to make informed decisions to increase visibility and/or to view/analyze the effect of an Accelerator on sort.

 ----

 ## Authentication

 Basic Authentication in HTTP header, using your Expedia Partner Central (EPC) credentials.
 Please work with your account manager to activate your credentials for test and production API access.

 ----